dunes, birds, nature, oldest lighthouse in the country, and lots of defensive works.

 As you walk down the trail, keep an eye out to the salt marsh on the right side.
 There are lots of birds hiding out in there.
 You’ll end up walking along a thin strip of beach between the bay and the marsh.

 Pretty soon, you’ll hit the remains of the old wharf and Battery Arrowsmith, which was dismantled during WWI.
-Heed the warning signs, but you can across by following the edge of the salt marsh to get to the beach on the other side.
+Heed the warning signs, backtrack the way you came.

-As the previous picture stated, walk right up the beach, then turn left to walk up the road.
+As the previous picture stated, walk back to the road, then turn left to walk up the road.
 When you get back to Guardian Park, take the right fork and walk straight up the road to the lighthouse.
 The trail doesn’t really run through here, so be careful walking on the road.

 So you made it to the lighthouse!
 Sandy Hook Lighthouse can be a pain to get a ticket to get up (lots of demand), so get your ticket early if you can.
 Of my six times here, I’ve only made it up this lighthouse once, and that was during the New Jersey Lighthouse Challenge.
 Still, this is the oldest original lighthouse in the United States, and the view of Fort Hancock from the top is pretty awesome.